 This forms part of the Plan, Do, Review cycle:

-If your child is identified as requiring a particularly high level of individual or small group teaching, which can not be provided from the school budget the school may ask your consent to apply to the Local Authority for statutory assessment of your child’s needs.
+If your child is identified as requiring a particularly high level of individual or small group teaching, which can not be provided from the school budget or through ‘Locality SEND Support’, the school may ask for your consent to apply to the Local Authority for statutory assessment of your child’s needs.
 If the Local Authority assess your child’s needs as being severe, complex and long term they may be provided with an Education, Health and Care Plan (EHCP).
 This plan outlines the number of hours of individual/small group support your child will receive paid for by the Local Authority and the targets they should be working towards.
 The school will decide how best to allocate this time to maximise learning opportunities for your child.
-This will be fully explained and your input will be valued.
+This will be fully explained, and your input will be valued.

 Local children’s centre – Woodland Children Centre – They run a range of activities and courses open to all parents, they have a crèche facility available and specialist members of staff they may be able to provide support and assistance www.woodlandscc.info/contact%20us.html